stzn/TIL/SwiftDependencyManagement/README.md

 <img src="./images/functional_core.png" alt= "functional core" width="100%">

-Since there are no side-effects in the Functional Core components, they are deterministic (always return the same output for a given input).
+Since there are no side-effects in the Functional Core components, they are deterministic (always return the same output for a given input), more reliable,

 ## Unified vs Segregated models